 The SRH Program Coordinator is Joy Obiya, our post-secondary caseworker.
 Joy provides oversight of the program and meets periodically with the YPPs to provide support and address any emerging challenges.

-We want to appreciate all our sponsors, donors and well-wishers who contributed towards the success of this program.
-Special gratitude goes to Prof. Sally Kenney, Prof. Patricia Kissinger, Kelsey Williams and other Tulane University students who worked tirelessly and continue to support us to ensure the success of the program.
+We want to appreciate all our sponsors, donors, and well-wishers who contributed towards the success of this program.
+Special gratitude goes to Prof. Sally Kenney, Prof. Patricia Kissinger, Kelsey Williams, and other Tulane University students who worked tirelessly and continue to support us to ensure the success of the program.

 Karibu Loo Update

 Karibu Loo Limited is performing fairly well.
-We are happy to report that the British Army Training Unit in Kenya (BATUK) business is back with training sessions taking place in the northern part of Kenya specifically in Nanyuki, Laikipia and Samburu.
+We are happy to report that the British Army Training Unit in Kenya (BATUK) business is back with training sessions taking place in the northern part of Kenya specifically in Nanyuki, Laikipia, and Samburu.

 With the new truck that we purchased in May thanks to the generosity of a few individual donors, operations at KLL have been smooth.
 The donations also helped purchase a new exhauster and more cabins.

 At KLL, we continue to focus on KLL’s objectives as follows: Generate a stream of income that will provide 25% of NRCF’s annual operating budget, provide employment for graduates of the program and other Kenyans and improve sanitation in Kenya.
-We are on track to achieve our first objective and efforts are geared towards making the business more profitable.
+We are on track to achieve our first objective and efforts are geared toward making the business more profitable.
 We continue to provide employment to our graduates and by now over 50 NRCF graduates have had a chance to work in the company, with 30 being regular associates and four permanent employees.
 The newest permanent KLL employees from NRCF graduates are Norman Ruguaru working as an Administration and Marketing Assistant and Simon Odhiambo working as an Operations Associate.
 The two are both aged 22 years and graduated from the Form Four class (senior) of 2015.
 Simon did not pursue post-secondary education thus the training he is receiving at KLL is very valuable to him.
-Norman enrolled for a certificate course in Nature Interpretation and Tour Administration at the Kenya Wildlife Service Training Institute and is scheduled to graduate in April, 2019.
+Norman enrolled for a certificate course in Nature Interpretation and Tour Administration at the Kenya Wildlife Service Training Institute and is scheduled to graduate in April 2019.